How much does MeMD cost?

 Frequently asked questions

-There are a few ways to reach the care team:
+There are several ways to reach the care team:

 The company uses Secure Socket Layer (SSL) technology to encrypt your personal information and prevents unauthorized access.
 Its servers are housed in secure data centers, which are staffed 24/7 and equipped with electronic surveillance and multifactor access control systems.